andreas5588/openflights_dataset/README.md

 ## Visual representation of the data model

-FKs are not all set... stay tune
+FKs are not all set... cause of data inconsistencies, indices are still missing ... stay tune

 ![all tables and row counts](/doc/datamodel.png)